ofiwg/libfabric/man/fi_getinfo.3.md

 *src_addrlen - source address length*
 : Indicates the length of the source address (must be specified if *src_addr* is specified).
+This field will be ignored in hints if FI_SOURCE is specified.

 *dest_addrlen - destination address length*
 : Indicates the length of the destination address (must be specified if *dst_addr* is specified).
+This field will be ignored in hints unless FI_SOURCE is specified.

 *src_addr - source address*
 : If specified, indicates the source address.
+This field will be ignored in hints if FI_SOURCE is specified.

 *dest_addr - destination address*
 : If specified, indicates the destination address.
+This field will be ignored in hints unless FI_SOURCE is specified.

 *connreq - connection request*
 : References a specific connection request, otherwise the field must